 Also in this area is the Frontierland Shootin’ Arcade, Tom Sawyer Island, and a stop for the Walt Disney World Railroad.

 Food is very limited in Frontierland with only three Quick Service options.
 These three Quick Service restaurants are:

-There are a few shops located in Frontierland that are themed to match whatever they are near:
+There are also a few shops located in Frontierland:

 - Big Al’s